No border wands, just brutality: what the death of the CBP One app portends

 Down the patient portal: the world of healthcare tech serving you data about you

-I (don’t) feel your pain: A dialog with ChatGPT about what “empathic AI” in healthcare really means
+I (don’t) feel your pain: A conversation with ChatGPT about what “empathic AI” in healthcare really means

-Quick TOC: First up, I’m letting you in on a somewhat rambling (but edited) conversation that I had with ChatGPT about its own limitations in healthcare, and the limitations of those designing and using it.
-Then I review the research on where things currently stand with empathy and AI, and […]
+This is an essay in two parts: First, a somewhat rambling conversation that I had with ChatGPT about its own limitations in healthcare, and the limitations of those designing and using it.
+After that it’s time for the reality check, and some reflection.
+I review the research on where things currently stand with empathy and … Read more

 CBP One™: The Border in Your Pocket